-- The DP score is 20% of the Leadership Practice Score. - The DP metric will have 1 to 4 specific growth targets. - Each target will have progress points (much like a learning goal for students). - The targets will have equal weight and the leader's growth on each will be assessed as HE, E, NI, or U.
+- The DP score is 20% of the Leadership Practice Score. - The DP metric will have specific growth targets. - Each target will have progress points (much like a learning goal for students). - The targets will have equal weight and the leader's growth on each will be assessed as HE, E, NI, or U.

-Scoring a DP Growth Target Rating Rubrics Highly Effective Target met, all progress points achieved, and verifiable improvement in leaders performance Effective Target met, progress points achievesimpact not yet evident Needs Improvement Unsatisfactory Target not met, but some progress points met Target not met, nothing beyond 1 progress point
+Scoring a DP Growth Target Rating Rating Rubrics Highly Effective 4 Target met, all progress points achieved, and verifiable improvement in leaders performance Effective 3 Target met, progress points achievesimpact not yet evident Needs Improvement 2 Target not met, but some progress points met Unsatisfactory 1 Target not met, nothing beyond 1 progress point